 The rest of his reign was occupied with alternating campaigns in the east against Safavids and in the west, against Austria and Hungary.
-Many conquests were made in the east, including Tabriz, Basra, Georgia, Tripoli, Nakhchivan and Erivan, and Ethiopia.
+Many conquests were made in the east, including Tabriz, Basra, Georgia, Tripoli, Nakhchivan and Erivan, as well as Ethiopia.
 However, most of Süleyman’s campaigns were in the west.
-Some of the major conquests included the islands of Naxos, Andros, Paros, and Santorini, annexation of Hungary, conquest of Valpovo, and Siklos in Croatia.
+Some of the major conquests included the islands of Naxos, Andros, Paros, and Santorini, the annexation of Hungary, and the conquest of Valpovo, and Siklos in Croatia.
 The Ottomans’ siege of Malta and Corfu ended in failure (1565).
-An important development in the Ottomans’ naval affairs was the assignment of Barbary corsair Khaireddin Barborossa (Hayrettin Barbaros) to the admiralty of the Ottoman Navy in 1533.
-Barbarossa not only conquered Tunisia and Algeria for the Ottomans but also won a major victory at Preveza in 1538 against allied navies of Pope Paul III, Holy Roman Emperor and King of Spain Charles V, Ferdinand of Austria, and Venice under the command of Andrea Doria.
+An important development in the Ottomans’ naval affairs was the assignment of the Barbary corsair Khaireddin Barborossa (Hayrettin Barbaros) to the admiralty of the Ottoman Navy in 1533.
+Barbarossa not only conquered Tunisia and Algeria for the Ottomans but also won a major victory at Preveza in 1538 against the allied navies of Pope Paul III, the Holy Roman Emperor and King of Spain Charles V, Ferdinand of Austria, and Venice under the command of Andrea Doria.
 The consequence of this victory was the conversion of the Mediterranean into an Ottoman lake [9].

-Süleyman’s last campaign was in 1566 against the city of Szigetvár, he died a day before the capture of the city.
-At the time of his death, the Ottoman Empire was at its zenith; its lands extended from Mediterranean coast of North Africa, including Algiers, Tunis, Tripoli, and Egypt, to the south east Iraq including Baghdad and Basra, Syria, Mecca, Medina, and Yemen, in the east to Iran, in the north east Georgia, to the north and north west Vassal states of Crimea, Moldova, Transylvania, and Wallachia, and finally in the west, to Hungary, Bulgaria, Serbia, Albania, Croatia, and Greece.
+Süleyman’s last campaign was in 1566 against the city of Szigetvár; he died a day before the capture of the city.
+At the time of his death, the Ottoman Empire was at its zenith; its lands extended from the Mediterranean coast of North Africa, including Algiers, Tunis, Tripoli, and Egypt, to the south east of Iraq, including Baghdad and Basra, Syria, Mecca, Medina, and Yemen, in the east to Iran, in the north east Georgia, to the north and north west Vassal states of Crimea, Moldova, Transylvania, and Wallachia, and finally in the west, to Hungary, Bulgaria, Serbia, Albania, Croatia, and Greece.
 The zenith was also the beginning of a long decline of the Ottoman Empire.

 3. Organization of the Ottoman State: Central Government

-The organization of the Ottoman State can be studied in two parts: Central government and Provinces.
-Central government consisted of the sultan, palace, divan-ı humayun (imperial council), and viziers.
+The organization of the Ottoman State can be discussed in two parts: Central government and Provinces.
+Central government consisted of the sultan, palace, divan-ı humayun (imperial council), and viziers, while the Provinces …

 3.1 The Sultan

 The sultan was the absolute ruler of the state.
-The legitimacy of his rule was assumed to come from Allah and rested upon the power of military [2].
+The legitimacy of his rule was assumed to come from Allah and rested upon the power of the military [2].
 The sultan had to be a member of the Ottoman dynasty.
 There had been incidences of removal of the sultan, but his replacement always came from the Ottoman family.
-The land occupied or conquered by the state was sultan’s private property, consequently he had the ownership of all lands as well as all subjects [2].
+The land occupied or conquered by the state was the sultan’s private property, consequently he had the ownership of all lands as well as all subjects [2].
 According to this principle all local and inherited rights and privileges in the country were abolished [2].
 Only the sultan’s special decrees established rights to official appointments as well as all land titles.
 However, all of these were invalidated upon the death of a sultan [13].
 The sultan was not only the commander in chief of all military, but he was also the maker of all laws, the chief justice, and after the conquest of Egypt in 1517 by Selim I (1512-1520) he assumed the title of caliph (political and religious successor of the prophet Mohammad) and the leader of all Muslims.

 3.2 Palace